Best Overall Women's Ski Glove

 Warmth and breathability go hand in hand to protect from the cold temperatures that winter brings.
 Warmth is not just limited to the product's ability to keep you comfortable in cold situations, but also the ability for you to regulate heat, preventing your hands from becoming sweaty when you're working hard.
 When considering warmth and breathability, we performed several tests.

 First, we performed field tests, comparing the warmth of each glove and mitt in temperatures that dropped to -20F.
 We also hiked uphill in each pair to look at breathability.
 Second, we performed in-house warmth tests in our freezer, next to frozen elk, salmon, and ice.
 Using a digital temperature probe, we measured the temperature inside the glove before and after being put into the freezer.

 We stuffed a sock into the wrist of the glove/mitt to ensure that cold didn't seep out the opening.
 We left the glove in the freezer for five minutes before measuring the temperature change.
-This provided us with data on which gloves ensured a greater level of warmth.
-It wasn't surprising that the bulkiest contenders did the best here.
-However, when combining data from both the field and our lab, we learned that thermoregulation, rather than bulk insulation, is more important to keeping hands warm long-term.
+This provided us with data on which gloves were warmest.
+The bulkiest contenders did the best here.
+However, when combining data from both the field and our lab, we learned that thermoregulation, rather than bulk insulation, is more critical to keeping hands warm long-term.

 Nordic skiing just outside of Quebec City in -20F (w/ windchill).
 Here we test the Outdoor Research Arete.

 During a cold winter when the temperatures drop and you're left sitting on a cold (and slow…) ski lift, the warmest mitts out there are probably what you're searching for.
 Mitts are far warmer than gloves — simply because you keep your fingers together, generating and capturing warmth.
 That said, finding a mitt that can breathe is the key!

 Of the products tested, the Dakine Tundra Mitt is the warmest mitt by far